YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

 .. _errstr:

 - Simple API functions use an :code:`*errstr` parameter to avoid a race condition and ensure they get the correct :ref:`zstatus-isv` when function has an error return.
 If an application calls :ref:`ydb-get-s-st-fn` for the value of :ref:`zstatus-isv` for the complete error text when a YottaDB function returns an :ref:`error return code <err-ret-codes>`, for a single-threaded application, :ref:`zstatus-isv` has correct and current information, since calls to YottaDB are entirely under the control of that single application thread.
-For a multi-threaded application, between the time a function returns with an :ref:`error retrun code <err-ret-codes>`, and a subsequent call to :ref:`ydb-get-s-st-fn` to get the value of :ref:`zstatus-isv`, another thread may call YottaDB, and the :ref:`zstatus-isv` returned will be from that subsequent call.
+For a multi-threaded application, between the time a function returns with an :ref:`error return code <err-ret-codes>`, and a subsequent call to :ref:`ydb-get-s-st-fn` to get the value of :ref:`zstatus-isv`, another thread may call YottaDB, and the :ref:`zstatus-isv` returned will be from that subsequent call.
 A :code:`*errstr` parameter in functions for multi-threaded applications provides the :ref:`zstatus-isv` for that call to the caller.

   - An application that does not want the :ref:`zstatus-isv` string can pass a :code:`NULL` value for :code:`*errstr`.